November 30, 2009

 I'm back

 I returned to Germany from my vacation in Greece yesterday, and I just installed my new hard drive into my laptop.
 The old Hitachi hard drive had some bad sectors after a very long usage time (compared to my other disks) - we’ll see how the new Samsung SpinPoint M7 will work.
-Another side benefit is the upgrade from 120GB to 500GB which means I don’t have to delete files during the next months. ...
+Another side benefit is the upgrade from 120GB to 500GB which means I don’t have to delete files during the next months.
+It is also much faster (hdparm -t was 80MB/s, 2 times faster than the old one). ...
 Read more 》

 September 29, 2009